mfreema5/NHST/rough-draft.md

 This is why managers and researchers in management should be wary of null-hypothesis significance testing.
 NHST only looks for non-null effects, for effects with a magnitude greater than zero.
 What it doesn't do is distinguish very well between effects with minor or major influences on outcomes.

-So, empirical studies that use regression analysis can find statistically significant correlations that have large, important effects on outcomes; and they can find statistically significant correlations that have tiny, trivial effects on outcomes; and they can also find statistically significant correlations at everything level of importance between those two.
+So, empirical studies that use regression analysis can find statistically significant correlations that have large, important effects on outcomes; and they can find statistically significant correlations that have tiny, trivial effects on outcomes; and they can also find statistically significant correlations at every level of importance between those two.
 The statistical significance of a result in no way assures that it is an important one.

 Which is, like much of statistics, completely counterintuitive.
 How can a result be both &ldquo;significant&rdquo; and &ldquo;trivial&rdquo;?
 The rest of this paper will hopefully explain that, and therefore give some insight into how to critically evaluate empirical research, and how to decide if the &ldquo;significant&rdquo; result reported in that research is an important effect, or merely a trivial factoid.